kellerjmrtn/The-Daily-Disciple/README.md

 1. All data--including site files, MariaDB databases, and backups--is stored on a separate, non-root EBS volumne.
 This means I can terminate and instantiate a new EC2 instance, and not lose my data
 2. A nightly cron script runs a `mysqldump` and saves the output to the EBS.
 While not perfect, this is a satisfactorily strong backup policy for my use case
 3. I've created a custom AMI which contains preconfigured MariaDB, Apache, and PHP environments, the aforementioned cron configuration, and symlinks to the relevant data in the non-root EBS.
 This makes creating a new web server easier than I was even expecting.
 I simply must instantiate a new EC2 with the AMI, attach the EBS to it, and add it to the ELB's target group.
 Within a couple minutes, I can complely rebuild my environment.
 While this wouldn't fulfill professional uptime obligations, it's remarkably easy and low cost and is the perfect solution for me

+### Cost
+While under the free first year of AWS, the only parts of this stack that incur costs are
+1. 2 Public IPs for the ELB
+2. $0.50/month for a single Route 53 hosted zone
+3. <$0.50/month for AMI snapshot storage

+For me, this solution was a great combination of using a technology that I wanted to practice and creating a real product, all while keeping costs very low

 # Conclusion